ijl/gossamer/README.md

 ## Installation

 Your testing machine will need [Pillow's](https://github.com/python-imaging/Pillow) system-level dependencies for PNG support (namely `zlib1g-dev`, on Ubuntu, and Python dev).
-Gossamer can then be installed from PyPi with `pip install gossamer`.
+Gossamer can then be installed from PyPi with `pip install gossamerui`.

 On that machine or another accessible to it you will need [Selenium Server](http://docs.seleniumhq.org/download/) installed and running.
 Note that Selenium Server comes with Firefox by default, needing an additional system package for Chrome, and for Internet Explorer an IE-specific standalone version of Selenium Server.